rasendubi/blog/content/blog/literate-config/index.md

 However, Org sections are much easier to create and work with.
 This results in me having more small sections.

 Would I create a separate section for screen brightness if I didn't use org?
-Unlikely---I would probably just plug into bigger "X configuration" file.
+Unlikely---I would probably just plug it into a larger "X configuration" file.

 ## Caveats